matteolezzi/XMM_Newton/README.md

 The observational data were processed using the XMM-Newton Science Analysis System (SAS).

-A C-Shell pipeline (`X-RAY-PIPELINE.csh`) was used to organize the processing workflow, including:
+A C-Shell pipeline was used to organize the processing workflow, including:

 * Reading and checking the observation parameters.
 * Applying instrumental calibration.